VirtoCommerce/vc-module-price-export-import/docs/index.md

 There are default limit values exist in the system

-* Limit for number of lines to export = 10000 by default Ask system administrator to change it throught an environment variable for `SimpleExportImport__Export__LimitOfLines`
+* Limit for number of lines to export = 10000 by default Ask system administrator to change it throught an environment variable for `PriceExportImport__Export__LimitOfLines`
-* Limit for number of lines to import = 10000 by default Ask system administrator to change it throught an environment variable for `SimpleExportImport__Import__LimitOfLines`
+* Limit for number of lines to import = 10000 by default Ask system administrator to change it throught an environment variable for `PriceExportImport__Import__LimitOfLines`
 * Limit for size of csv file = 1mb by default
-Ask system administrator to change it throught an environment variable for `SimpleExportImport__Import__FileMaxSize`
+Ask system administrator to change it throught an environment variable for `PriceExportImport__Import__FileMaxSize`

 ## Development
 The C# interfaces and implementation can be changed in next releases.